 Undo and Redo buttons

-In the upper-left corner of Tableau Desktop, Tableau Online and Tableau Server, you can click Undo and Redo buttons.
+In the upper-left corner of Tableau Desktop, Tableau Cloud and Tableau Server, you can click the Undo and Redo buttons.

 Here's how those buttons appear in Tableau Desktop:

-And here's how they appear in Tableau Online and Tableau Server:
+And here's how they appear in Tableau Cloud and Tableau Server:

 If your browser window is more narrow, the buttons appear like so: